simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-02.md

 ## Follow-Up Lessons or Extensions

-### Designing the Brackets to Accommodate the Third Mounting Hole
+### Designing a Motor Bracket that Accommodates the Third Mounting Hole

 The lesson only instructs students to mount the motor using a bracket fixed to the holes near the center of the motor.
 An optimal motor bracket will fix the motor to all three fastening holes on the motor displayed below: